Developers-Collective/NSMBW-Custom-Sprites/CustomSprites/Komboo/README.md

 ## Kamek
+- If you already have a `Kamek/src/checkWater.S` file, remove the reference to this file in your `Kamek/konbu.yaml` file
 - Add `src/konbu.h`, `src/konbu.cpp`, `src/konbuSpawner.cpp` in your `src` folder
 - Add `konbu.yaml` in your `Kamek` folder
 - Reference the `konbu.yaml` in your `NewerProject.yaml`